-Healthcare providers are encouraged to prescribe lifestyle changes first, as these alternatives are safer than hormonal treatments with estrogen (Lugo et al. 202212).
+Healthcare providers are encouraged to prescribe lifestyle changes first, as these alternatives are safer remedies for hot flashes than hormonal treatments with estrogen (Lugo et al. 202212).

 Because hormone therapies promote breast cancer, embolism, and stroke, they are usually discouraged (Rossouw et al. 200213).